conversejs/converse.js/docs/source/developer_api.rst

     });

 Note, this is not an alternative to calling ``converse.initialize``, which still needs to be called.
-Generally, you'd use this method after converse.js is already running and you want to change the configuration on-the-fly.
+Generally, you'd use this method after Converse is already running and you want to change the configuration on-the-fly.

 The **tokens** grouping